blue-yonder/tsfresh/docs/text/how_to_add_custom_feature.rst

 That is it, tsfresh will calculate your feature the next time you run it.

-Please make sure, that the different feature extraction settings (e.g. :class:`tsfresh.feature_extraction.settings.FeatureExtractionSettings`, :class:`tsfresh.feature_extraction.settings.MinimalFeatureExtractionSettings` or :class:`tsfresh.feature_extraction.settings.ReasonableFeatureExtractionSettings`) do include different sets of feature calculators to use.
+Please make sure, that the different feature extraction settings (e.g. :class:`tsfresh.feature_extraction.settings.EfficientCParameters`, :class:`tsfresh.feature_extraction.settings.MinimalFCParameters` or :class:`tsfresh.feature_extraction.settings.ComprehensiveFCParameters`) do include different sets of feature calculators to use.
 You can control, which feature extraction settings object will include your new feature calculator by giving your function attributes like "minimal" or "high_comp_cost".
 Please see the classes in :mod:`tsfresh.feature_extraction.settings` for more information.